Munazaa/Building-Segmentation/README.md

 - Jupyter notebooks to visualize the detection pipeline at every step
 - Example of results on our own dataset

+  ## Source Code

+The source code implemented in this study is available in the [MaskRCNN](MaskRCNN) folder.

 ## Data

-The data used in this project are remote sensing OpenSteetMap, a dummy data available in the [Data](Data) folder.
+The data used in this study are remote sensing OpenSteetMap, a dummy data available in the [Data](Data) folder.

 ## Results